bsinky/persona-gifs/README.md

 ### Just want to add a new GIF?

-Add your image to the `img` folder and give it a relatively human-readable name.
+Add your image to the `public/img` folder and give it a relatively human-readable name.
 That's it!
 Make a Pull Request.

 ### Want to improve the code?